 Powder White’s Top 5 Mountain Restaurants in Verbier

-Verbier has some superb mountain restaurants to relax in after a hard day tackling the Tortin or taking on Mont Fort – so don’t risk ending up in a self-service chip shop and take note of our top five restaurants in Verbier (in no particular order) on the mountain to enjoy superb lunches – all of which have been rigorously tested by the team at Powder White:
+Verbier has some superb mountain restaurants to relax in after a hard day tackling the Tortin or taking on Mont Fort – so don’t risk ending up in a self-service chip shop and take note of our top five restaurants in Verbier (in no particular order) on the mountain to enjoy superb lunches – all of which have been rigorously tested by the team at Powder White: (don’t forget to check out some of the top restaurants located in the many hotels in this resort).

 A bit of an institution for Verbier lunchtimers – it’s speciality is rosti – Swiss grated potato pancakes, that are served in loads of different ways, but generally different combinations of cheese, ham, eggs and more cheese, with a refreshing salad on the side.
 Or if you really want push the boat out, go for the Pierrade (hot stone) where you can cook your own piece of fillet steak, with a range of delicious sauces and relishes, served either with frites or dauphinoise potatoes – utterly delicious.
 Head there on sunny days to have lunch on the large sun terrace and then have a post prandial snooze on the deckchairs that are scattered on the snow just outside.